 Use renaming to resolve name collisions.

-6.22 Initialization of Variables [LAV]
+6.22 Missing initialization of variables [LAV]

 6.22.1 Applicability to language

 The vulnerability specified in ISO/IEC 24772-1:2019 clause 6.22 applies to Fortran.
 The value of a variable that has never been given a value is undefined.
 It is the programmer’s responsibility to guard against use of uninitialized variables.